jamilmrt/SecondProjects/README.md

 This is hitesh sir tutorials practics
-  -Here i have created counting number of 20 amd -increasing and decreasing Number  in UI
+  - Here i have created counting number of 20 amd
+  - increasing and decreasing Number  in UI